buildkite/docs/pages/agent/v3/cli_oidc.md

-# `buildkite-agent oidc request-token`
+# `buildkite-agent oidc`

-The Buildkite Agent's `oidc request-token` command allows you to request an OIDC token representing the current job.
+The Buildkite Agent's `oidc` command allows you to request an OIDC token representing the current job.
 These tokens can be exchanged with federated systems like AWS.

 See the [OpenID Connect Core documentation](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) for more information about how OIDC tokens are constructed and how to extract and use claims.